dislab-gzhu/MAT/README.md

 # MAT
 This is pytorch repository of "Harnessing Transferable Adversarial Examples via Multi-layer Attention-guided Spatial Transformations"

-Note that,  core functions will be updated once the paper has been accepted for publication.

 # Adversarial Process
 1: download data into 'input_dir',